REUTERS SUMMIT-Slovenian PM backs Telekom sale; privatisation a matter of "credibility"

 Slovenia held a second consecutive snap election in July after the previous centre-left prime minister, Alenka Bratusek, resigned having lost the leadership of her party.

-Cerar said his ruling coalition, which has 52 seats in the 90-seat parliament, had already brought political stability that would also help the economic recovery.
+Cerar said his ruling coalition, which has 52 seats in the 90-seat parliament, had already brought political stability to the country, which should also help the economic recovery.
+(Reporting By Marja Novak; Editing by Zoran Radosavljevic, Matt Robinson and Toby Chopra)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan